 If your business is incorporated, consider purchasing a simple three-ring binder and sheet protectors to save all of your paperwork in.
 Like source documents, everything should be scanned and saved digitally.
 However, you benefit from having all of your incorporation paperwork in once place.
 You should keep any licenses or permits the business has acquired that it needs to operate.
 You also can add to this binder over time with the agendas and minutes of your annual or special meetings.

 Create a contract binder

 As a business, you may have contracts and leases with a variety of other businesses and individuals.
 Consider putting together a separate binder for these agreements.
 You should always keep all original copies of executed contracts (as well as a digitally saved copy) in case of a future dispute.

 Keep personnel records

 Once you hire someone, you need to begin keeping personnel, payroll, and employment tax records.
-This will include employee’s personal identifying information, hiring documentation, performance evaluation documentation, hours work records, total wages paid, W2s, and other tax withholding records.
+This will include employee’s personal identifying information, hiring documentation, performance evaluation documentation, employee work hour records, total wages paid, W2s, and other tax withholding records.
 If you are new to employing workers, check out the IRS’ advice on which employment records to maintain.

-Following these tips will keep you organized and on top of all the regulations and deadlines that can get run new business owners afoul of the law.
+Following these tips will keep you organized and on top of all the regulations and deadlines that can run new business owners afoul of the law.
 Record keeping is essential for the functionality of your business.
-If you need further guidance on these points, or if you're facing trouble with any facet of your operations, it is in your best interest to consult with an experienced business attorney sooner than later.
+If you need further guidance on these points, or if you're facing trouble with any facet of your operations, it is in your best interest to consult with an experienced business attorney sooner rather than later.